variant-bio/mid-pass/README.md

 This document provides an overview of how the sequencing data in  “Mid-pass whole genome sequencing enables biomedical genetic studies of diverse populations” were processed.

+This code is freely available for academic and non-commercial research purposes [LICENSE](LICENSE.md).

 ## Processing workflow to generate fully phased and imputed VCF

 <img src="workflow.png" alt="Workflow overview" width="800"/>